Academic Freedom, Responsibility and Tenure

 XIII.
 Effective Date and Retroactivity

-The Board of Trustees of Washington University, on October 3, 1975, gave approval to adopt the Washington University Policy on Academic Freedom, Responsibility and Tenure.
+The WashU Board of Trustees, on October 3, 1975, gave approval to adopt the WashU Policy on Academic Freedom, Responsibility and Tenure.
 The effective date, as determined by the Board of Trustees at the March 5, 1976 meeting, is August 30, 1976.
 This Policy supersedes the “Statement of Policy on Appointments, Promotions, and Tenure” of October 8, 1953, and all other statements of policy and practice that are not consistent with it.

 Endnotes